dutchaug/beginners-workshop/lesson01/README.md

 #### Java source files
 Okay, let's walk around on familiar ground...
 Java.
 We only have one class in our Hello World project, the MainActivity class.
 Let's open up MainActivity.java and see what's inside.

-> You can quickly open a class-file by pressing &#8984;-O on a Mac and ctrl-N on a Windows machine.
+> You can quickly open a class-file by pressing `Cmd-O` on a Mac and `Ctrl-N` on a Windows or Linux machine.

 ```java
 package org.dutchaug.workshop.beginners.helloworld;